lemieux-lab/BamQuery/docs/source/examples.rst

 light mode example
 ===================

-In light mode, BamQuery expects to find in the input folder `path_to_input_folder` the files **BAM_directories.tsv** and **peptides.tsv**.

-In this mode, BamQuery will only display the peptide count and normalization, therefore, no biotyping analysis will be performed for the peptides.
+The light mode of BamQuery was designed to perform a quick search for peptide expression in the specified BAM/CRAM files.
+In this mode, BamQuery only reports peptide counts and normalization, so no biotyping analysis is performed for peptides (no graph (heat map, pie chart) is produced).

 **Command line:**